For Love or Country: The Arturo Sandoval Story

-For Love or Country: The Arturo Sandoval Story is a 2000 American made-for-television biographical drama film about jazz musician Arturo Sandoval starring Andy García.
-The film was produced for HBO premium cable network and first aired on November 18, 2000.
+For Love or Country: The Arturo Sandoval Story is a 2000 American biographical drama television film about jazz musician Arturo Sandoval, starring Andy García.
+Sandoval himself composed the film's soundtrack.
+Mía Maestro, Gloria Estefan and David Paymer also star.
+The film was directed by Joseph Sargent, written by Timothy J. Sexton, and produced for HBO, which aired it on November 18, 2000.

 Plot

 World-class trumpeter Arturo Sandoval was a shining light in Cuba's exciting jazz scene and championed by jazz legend Dizzy Gillespie as one of the greatest musicians he had ever heard.
 The film is the story of Sandoval's life, up to his defection to the United States.